Do Go On - 360 - Alan Turing & The Enigma

 Nominative determinism.

-His middle name is Maths.
+His middle name is math.

-The whole time.
+I didn't, the whole time.

 Okay.

-I also said to Dave earlier that this has been one
+I also said to Dave earlier that this has been one of the hardest reports for me to write

-of the hardest reports for me to write because I don't understand 95% of it.
+because I don't understand 95% of it.

 You don't even understand the word math.

-Oh, my God, I did.
+Oh my God, I did.

 Look how good I'm doing.